-Attorney General pick Barr expresses confidence in Mueller
+Attorney general pick Barr expresses confidence in Mueller

-WASHINGTON — The incoming chairman of the Senate Judiciary Committee said Wednesday that Attorney General nominee William Barr has confidence in special counsel Robert Mueller and will let him complete his Russia investigation.
+WASHINGTON — The new chairman of the Senate Judiciary Committee said Wednesday that attorney general nominee William Barr has confidence in special counsel Robert Mueller and will let him complete his Russia investigation.

 Sen. Lindsey Graham, R-S.C., said after meeting with Barr, who led the Justice Department under President George H.W.
 Bush, that Barr has a “high opinion” of Mueller.
 Barr was spending most of Wednesday on Capitol Hill, meeting senators on the committee before his confirmation hearing next week.